Get insider access

 Superlux HD 681

 The Superlux HD 681 are better headphones for neutral sound than the Audio-Technica ATH-M20x.
 The Superlux are semi-open headphones, helping them create an immersive and natural soundstage.
-They also have a more neutral sound profile, which some users will prefer.
+They also have a more balanced sound profile, which some users will prefer.
 However, the build quality is pretty cheap and fragile.
 On the other hand, the Audio-Technica will be better if you're live recording since they're closed-backs, which means they block a bit of ambient noise and don't leak as much audio.

 JBL Live Pro+ TWS True Wireless